yangtianchangxiao/academic/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Bachelor in University of electronic science and technology of China
+role: Bachelor in University of Electronic Science and Technology of China

 # Organizations/Affiliations
 organizations: